Rushabh178/FingerPrintTOBloodGroup/README.md

 In this project, `ResNet9` is used to classify fingerprint images into 8 different blood groups.
 The pre-trained weights are loaded, and the model is used in evaluation mode to predict the blood group from an uploaded image.

 ---

-Feel free to copy this explanation to your README file.
-Let me know if you'd like further customization!

 ### Steps
 1. **Image Upload**: